adrianleung5/Premier-League-Legends-quiz/README.md

 ![Top of homepage](assets/images/landing1.png "Top of Homepage")

+### Instructions and lets get started button
 - The second section provides users 2 options to proceed on the homepage.
 This is the intructions button which provides users clarity on how to play the game and a let get started button to start the game.
+The lets get starte button is also styled with a icon.

 ![Middle of homepage](assets/images/landing2.png "Middle of Homepage")